Pratyushanethi/California-population-analysis/README.md

 # California-population-analysis
-analysis of Population Projection and Education data using MySQL
+Analysis of Population Projection and Education data using MySQL

 1. finding the percentage of education attainment for each category across differnent age group